 Knowing how to attack is very important in chess.
-Just as a player must train his positional understanding by learning new concepts and putting them in practice, attacking skills can be improved by learning the standard maneuvers of each position.
+Just as a player must train his positional understanding by learning new concepts and putting them into practice, attacking skills can be improved by learning the standard maneuvers of each position.
 Attacking is not always easy.
 Many times a player can’t rely on calculations and he must play by instinct.

 One very important thing to always keep in mind when you’re on the attack is: